Locate a grave MUSEUM OF THE FALLEN

 The Obituary

 The South Sea Company was chartered in 1711 and granted a monopoly on British trade with Spanish South America, a trade that war and treaty kept tiny.
+Its chief promoter, John Blunt, steered it instead toward finance.
 Its true business was financial: assuming portions of the national debt in exchange for shares.
 In 1720 a frenzy of speculation drove its stock from around £128 to over £1,000 in a few months, drawing in investors across society.
 The bubble burst that autumn, wiping out fortunes — Isaac Newton among the losers — and triggering a corruption scandal.
 A husk of the company lingered until Parliament dissolved it in 1853.

 Worth remembering